asvoboda/cmd-player/README.md

  - `play [song]` to play the specified song

 ###Playlist Operations
- - `queue all` adds all songs in the current directory to your playlist
+ - `addall` adds all songs in the current directory to your playlist
- - `queue show` prints the songs in your playlist
+ - `showall` prints the songs in your playlist
- - `queue clear` clears the playlist
+ - `clear` clears the playlist
- - `queue [song]` adds the specified song to your playlist
+ - `add [song]` adds the specified song to your playlist

 ###Song Operations
- - `song pause` to pause the current song
+ - `pause` to pause the current song
- - `song resume` resumes a paused song
+ - `resume` resumes a paused song
- - `song skip` to skip to the next song in the playlist
+ - `skip` to skip to the next song in the playlist
- - `song stop` stops execution and clears the playlist
+ - `stop` stops execution and clears the playlist
+ - `show` displays information about the current playing song

  - `exit` to exit